 We made a couple of really minor changes from the original recipe.
-For example, we didn’t have any sherry on hand and didn’t want to buy a bottle just for this recipe, so my wife substituted Marsala.
+For example, we didn't have any sherry on hand and didn't want to buy a bottle just for this recipe, so my wife substituted Marsala.
 None of us knew the difference.
-Also, the recipe calls for rolling out the pastry dough, cutting into rounds, and then refreezing it before assembling the wellingtons.
+Also, the recipe calls for rolling out the pastry dough, cutting it into rounds, and then refreezing it before assembling the wellingtons.

-But it’s hard to justify spending big $$s on fresh herbs when you only need 1/2 teaspoon of each, so substituting 1/3 dried thyme or rosemary for the fresh amount called for in the recipe won’t alter the taste that much.
-Of course, if you already have the fresh herbs at home or you are using them in another recipe, by all means use fresh over dried.
+But it's hard to justify spending big $$s on fresh herbs when you only need ½ teaspoon of each, so substituting ⅓ dried thyme or rosemary for the fresh amount called for in the recipe won't alter the taste that much.
+Of course, if you already have the fresh herbs at home or you are using them in another recipe, by all means, use fresh over dried.

-Buying the Steak
+Buying the Steak for Beef Wellington

-A Little Wellington History
+A Little Beef Wellington History

 How did this dish get its name, you might be wondering?

-From a quick research on the Internet, there are many contradicting stories but suffice it to say it was named after Arthur Wellesley who defeated Napoleon at Waterloo in 1815 and was made the first Duke of Wellington.
+From a quick research on the Internet, there are many contradicting stories but suffice it to say it was named after Arthur Wellesley, who defeated Napoleon at Waterloo in 1815 and was made the first Duke of Wellington.
 You will find it served in a larger single pastry that is sliced and served or in individual servings as provided for in this recipe.

 Beef Wellington Recipe